 Links in text messages and emails are a popular way for scammers to capture your personal information.
-Often, they do this by sending a worrying message prompting urgent action to get you to click without thinking.
+Often, they do this by sending a concerning message prompting urgent action to get you to click without thinking.
 Be extra cautious with links and don’t click anything without investigating first.
 Contact the sender directly on a number you trust, to be sure.

-4. Verify the identities of people who contact you
+5. Verify the identities of people who contact you

-Scammers are getting smarter and smarter when it comes to convincing you that you’re speaking with someone you trust.
-Some scammers use email addresses that look almost identical to the real address.
-They may even replicate the language of a loved one to appear more legitimate.
-If someone you know contacts you asking for money, try and speak to them directly over the phone to confirm it’s a legitimate request.
+Scammers are getting smarter and smarter when it comes to convincing you that you’re speaking with someone you trust, especially with the rising use of Artificial Intelligence (AI).
+They may use email addresses that look almost identical to the real address, or even hijack real accounts to impersonate someone else.
+They may even replicate the language, image or voice of a loved one to appear more legitimate.
+If someone you know contacts you asking for money, try and speak to them directly over the phone on a number you trust to confirm it’s a legitimate request.

-5. Research companies you’re buying from extensively
+6. Research companies you’re buying from extensively

 7. Beware of urgency when buying things online